junxit/us-congress-bills-116/metadata.md

 - 2019-02-28 — Introduced in House
 - 2019-02-28 — Introduced in House
 - 2019-02-28 — Referred to the House Committee on Oversight and Reform.
+- 2019-03-26 — Committee Consideration and Mark-up Session Held.
+- 2019-03-26 — Ordered to be Reported by Unanimous Consent.
+- 2019-04-30 — Considered under suspension of the rules. (consideration: CR H3319-3320)
+- 2019-04-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1449.
+- 2019-04-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-04-30 — Ms. Kelly (IL) moved to suspend the rules and pass the bill.
+- 2019-04-30 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3319)
+- 2019-04-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3319)